microprediction/microprediction/docs/get-predictions.md

-Your options for publishing a data point:
+To publish a value to a new or existing stream:

-## 1. Python client
+## 1. Python
+Use the MicroWriter class viz:

     from microprediction import MicroWriter
     mw = MicroWriter(write_key='YOUR WRITE KEY HERE')
     mw.set(name='my_stream.json',value=3.14157)

+See [get-predictions-python.md](https://microprediction.github.io/microprediction/get-predictions-python.html) for more utilities and patterns.

 ## 2. R
 There is no official R client, but you can do this: